 Being your own best friend means that you will also have standards in your relationships.
 You will teach others how to treat you by the way you treat yourself.

-Let’s discuss some steps on becoming your own best friend:
+Let’s discuss some steps to becoming your own best friend:

 1. Enjoy Being Alone Sometimes